Lukhausen/Lepus/typst/supercharged-dhbw/chapters/terminology.typ

 as a well-organised training process, as the AI system used often has to deal with large volumes of queries in a short space of time @Nanonets2023.

+== Test-Time Compute

+Test-Time Compute (TTC) refers to the paradigm of allocating additional computational resources during the inference phase—or "test time"—to enhance a model's problem-solving capabilities, rather than relying solely on a single, rapid forward pass @Isenberg2025.
+This approach represents a strategic shift from exclusively scaling model parameters during training to optimizing computation at the point of use.
+It allows models to engage in more complex cognitive processes like iterative refinement, self-correction, and multi-step reasoning, trading increased latency for significantly improved performance and reliability @Sun2024.

+The concept gained widespread attention with models like OpenAI's o1 and DeepSeek-R1, which demonstrated that structured, prolonged thinking during inference could unlock advanced reasoning abilities.
+Techniques central to TTC include chain-of-thought prompting, where a model verbalizes its reasoning steps, and verification mechanisms, where it checks its own work.
+For instance, DeepSeek's use of a `<think>...</think>` structure is a practical implementation of TTC, compelling the model to generate an explicit reasoning trace before delivering a final answer.

+== Fine-Tuning

+Fine-tuning refers to the process of taking a pre-trained model and adapting it to perform better on specific tasks or domains by continuing the training process on task-specific data.
+Rather than training a model from scratch, fine-tuning leverages the knowledge already encoded in the pre-trained model's parameters, which significantly reduces computational requirements and training time while often achieving superior performance on the target task @devlin2019bert @raffel2020t5.

+The fine-tuning process typically involves several key steps: starting with a pre-trained foundation model (such as GPT, BERT, or Qwen), preparing a dataset specific to the target task, and then continuing training with a lower learning rate to preserve the pre-trained knowledge while adapting to new patterns.
+This approach has become the standard methodology in modern machine learning, as it allows practitioners to benefit from large-scale pre-training while customizing models for specific applications @devlin2018bert @radford2018improving.

+=== Reinforcement Learning Fine-Tuning

+A particularly powerful variant of fine-tuning employs reinforcement learning (RL) techniques to optimize model behavior based on reward signals rather than supervised examples.
+RL fine-tuning has gained prominence following the success of models like ChatGPT and GPT-4, which utilize Reinforcement Learning from Human Feedback (RLHF) @xu2024dpo_vs_ppo.
+This approach enables models to learn complex behaviors that are difficult to capture through traditional supervised learning, such as generating helpful, harmless, and honest responses.

+The most widely used algorithm for RL fine-tuning is Proximal Policy Optimization (PPO) @zhu2024apa @xu2024dpo_vs_ppo, which balances exploration and exploitation while maintaining training stability.
+In the context of language models, PPO fine-tuning typically involves an actor-critic architecture where the actor model generates responses while a critic model evaluates their quality.
+The actor receives rewards based on various criteria—such as task accuracy, safety, or reasoning quality—and adjusts its behavior to maximize these rewards over time.

+This methodology proves particularly valuable for developing reasoning capabilities, as demonstrated by recent models like OpenAI's o1 series and DeepSeek-R1.
+By providing rewards for correct intermediate reasoning steps and penalizing incorrect logic, RL fine-tuning can encourage models to develop more structured and reliable thought processes @lightman2023letsverifystepstep.

+=== Question-Answering Fine-Tuning

+Question-answering (QA) fine-tuning represents a specialized application where models are trained specifically to respond accurately to questions across various domains and formats.
+This process typically involves curating datasets containing question-answer pairs, often with additional context or reasoning steps.
+The fine-tuning objective focuses on improving the model's ability to comprehend questions, retrieve relevant information from its training data, and formulate coherent, accurate responses.

+Modern QA fine-tuning often incorporates techniques such as few-shot learning, where models learn to answer questions with minimal examples, and multi-step reasoning, where complex questions are broken down into manageable components.
+This approach has proven essential for developing AI assistants capable of providing reliable information across diverse knowledge domains.

 == Hyperparameter Tuning
 Hyperparameter tuning refers to the systematic adjustment of certain settings in the deep learning model in order to achieve the best possible results @AWS2024.
 The learning rate